 7 days a week – 11am – dusk – Any Weather, during the u-pick season only.

 Please note that for health and safety reasons, animals are not allowed at the orchard.

 You are welcome to bring your own bags.
 The apples are $2.00/lb.
 Cash only please.

 $40 for half bushel (20lbs)

-We operate a roadside stand that opens in early September each year with bagged apples, jelly, honey and garlic for sale.
+We operate a roadside stand that opens in early September each year with bagged apples for sale.
 7 days a week, 11am-dusk and whatever the weather.